cit-upenn/cit-591-fall-2018-project-weathersplash/README.md

 3. Current Weather Info
+Use the OpenWeatherMap API to get instant weather information of specified locations and cities.
+Display in search views and current location's views

 <div align="center">
   <img width="150" height="300" src="https://github.com/591Project2018/Working_Swipe/blob/master/APP_Screenshot/currentWeather.jpg"/>
 </div>

 4. Future 4 days forecast info
-5. Swipe to check out forecast on future days
+ Define a swipe gesture listener and generic API call class.
+User can swipe right to check out forecast on future days after entering the page with current location's weather.
+However, all infos are displayed on the same page when user enter the search view.

 <div align="center">